manasa7958/Projects/ps6/Readme-ps6.md

 # PS6: RandWriter

 ## Contact
-Name:
+Name: Manasa Praveen
-Section:
+Section: 202
-Time to Complete:
+Time to Complete: 7 hours

 ## Description
-Explain what the project does.

 ### Features
 Describe what your major decisions were and why you did things that way.